Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 1. Hygraph CMS for multi‑source, multi‑channel content

-Potential challenge: Creating your own [composable content structure] (https://hygraph.com/blog/composable-content) and SEO data models can be complex.
-If all you really need is a simple website with a few standard content types, a more out-of-the-box CMS solution might be a better fit.
+Potential challenge: Designing your own composable content structures and SEO data models can be complex.
+If you just need a simple website with a handful of standard content types, an out‑of‑the‑box solution may be more cost‑effective.

 How we handle SEO at Hygraph